peri-source/peri/docs/architecture.rst

         def __call__(self, field):
             """
-            Accept a field, apply the point-spread-function, and return the resulting image of a blurred field
+            Accept a field (numpy.ndarray), apply the point-spread-function, and return the resulting image of a blurred field
             """
             # in order to avoid translations from the psf, we must create
             # real-space vectors that are zero in the corner and go positive